-The application under consideration is the renewal of an existing NSL.
-The financial impact of this NSL has already been factored into the budget.
+The application under consideration is for a new NSL to transport up to 400 tons of non-recoverable solid waste, including putrescible waste to Covanta Waste-to-Energy facility.
+While the financial impact of this NSL has not been factored into the budget, its impact is expected to be negligible due to the limited amount of tonnage authorized by the NSL.
 The regional system fee and excise tax will continue to be collected on Metro-area waste delivered to Covanta under the authority of the proposed NSL.